coder/code-server/README.md

 ## Hiring

-We're looking for an engineer to help maintain code-server and innovate on open source.
+We ([@cdr](https://github.com/cdr)) are looking for a engineers to help maintain code-server, innovate on open source and streamline dev workflows.

+We're well funded.
+We've raised a total of $46 million!

 Our main office is in Austin, Texas.
 Remote is ok as long as you're in Canada, the US, Australia or the UK.